amorist/awesome/README.md

 - [awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi) - 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources
 - [mac-setup](https://github.com/sb2nov/mac-setup) - Installing Development environment on macOS
 - [javascript-tutorial](https://github.com/wangdoc/javascript-tutorial) - JavaScript 教程 https://wangdoc.com/javascript
-- [tldr](https://github.com/tldr-pages/tldr) - 📚 Simplified and community-driven man pages
+- [tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands
 - [osx-iso](https://github.com/busterc/osx-iso) -  Create a bootable ISO of OS X / macOS, from the installation app file
 - [Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - :zap: From finding text to search and replace, from sorting to beautifying text and more :art:
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃 A delightful community-driven (with 1500+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.